john-b-yang/blog-website/drafts/testing-principles.md

 - Date Time Converter converts UTC to PST.
 - Date Time Converter throws exception if incorrect format.
 - Date Time Converter does not modify time parameter.

+##### Overcoming Module Dependencies

+TODO(john-b-yang) Discuss the inevitability of how classes are interdependent.
+Introduce and create examples for terms: test double, dummy, fakes, stubs, mocks.